cuthbertLab/music21/music21/doc/html/_sources/moduleMeter.txt

         .. method:: getBeat(qLenPos)

-            Given a quarterLenght position, get the beat, where beats count from 1
+            Given a quarterLength position, get the beat, where beats count from 1

             >>> a = TimeSignature('3/4', 3)
             >>> a.getBeat(0)